MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Script_Blocks.md

 ---
 description: Defines what a script block is and explains how to use script blocks in the PowerShell programming language.
-keywords: powershell,cmdlet
 Locale: en-US
 ms.date: 04/08/2020
 online version: https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_script_blocks?view=powershell-7&WT.mc_id=ps-gethelp